peek

 Packages

-@peekdev/mcp— the native host + stdio MCP server. npm@peekdev/cli—peek init,peek status, sessions list/show/export/delete, audit log. npm@peekdev/extension— the Chrome MV3 extension.
-Loaded unpacked during alpha — the Chrome Web Store listing is Phase 5.
+@peekdev/mcp— the native host + stdio MCP server. npm@peekdev/cli—peek init,peek status, sessions list/show/export/delete, audit log. npm@peekdev/extension— the Chrome MV3 extension, available on the Chrome Web Store.

 Privacy